TheWolfBro2008/Music-Keybinds/README.md

 ## 🔧 Features

 - 🎷 **Real-time pitch detection** from **Bb Clarinet**, **Trumpet**, **Flute**, and more instruments
-- 🎹 **Map musical notes to keyboard keys or mouse buttons** for unique controls
+- 🎹 **Map Musical notes to keyboard keys or mouse buttons** for unique controls
 - 🖱 **Assign clicks**, **presses**, and even **hold/release** actions to notes
 - 🖱 **Mouse movement control** — glide your way through your PC and games using your instrument
 - 🧠 **Note Stabilizer** to filter out accidental inputs from unstable tones